Load font at size 24

 label.text = "Hello, World!"

-label.color = kn.color.WHITE
+label.color = kn.Color.WHITE

 # Create another with a custom color